Subscripts

 }

 In the program above, min has been changed so that it prints a message before and after yielding a value.
-In main, the first message appears min is called when the projection starts; the second message appears when the projection ends.
+In main, the first message appears after min is called when the projection starts; the second message appears when the projection ends.

 Member subscripts